 Preparing for an unforgettable zodiac ride on the Magellan Strait.

-The trip starts from 7:00 in the morning from Punta Arenas.
-After you are picked, you'll travel one hour to the launch point where you will enjoy breakfast and gear up in a semi-dry suit.
+The trip starts at 7:00 am from Punta Arenas.
+After you're picked, you'll travel one hour to the launch point, where you'll enjoy breakfast and gear up in a semi-dry suit.
 This excursion includes your transport to and from Punta Arenas, complete equipment for the journey, and lunch and snacks, including a glass of local Chilean wine.
+The total duration of this trip is 10 hours.

-Day 3: Punta Arenas to Puerto Natales
+Day 3: Bus to Puerto Natales, Explore

 Puerto Natales' colorful waterfront.